-For now, I’m still trying to process my own performance art.
+For the time being, though, I’m still trying to process my own performance art.
+Preliminary feedback suggests a lot of you are doing the same.
 That’s a part of the art, I suppose… but it’s more difficult than you’d think, when you’re working in a shadowy layer “underneath” consciousness.
 And trust me, it IS work; it takes a toll.

 While the rest of the performers held strong and absolutely mesmerized everyone – gracefully moving from carefully choreographed moments to spontaneous, improvised ones – I found myself on my own personal spiritual roller-coaster.
 And since this is ultimately a show about perspectives, here’s mine:

 I told myself I was going to get swept up into whatever was happening in the moment.
 However, I didn’t anticipate how much I’d be tossed about: beyond what I had “planned” and “planned to improvise”, my actual emotional state cut its own path through the three act structure of the show.

 Act I – FAITH – was harsh and cold for me.
 I was erratic, shaking, constricted, forced.
 It showed.
 I made deliberate mistakes, which quickly became unintentional mistakes, each of which I followed with raw and desperate improvisation.
 I was surrounded by beautiful people in beautifully choreographed movements, but could not shake the feeling that I was NOT THEM.
 I could never be them.
 And, unlike them, nothing that I attempted would ever, ever work the way it was supposed to.